 - There are 3.2 billion social media users worldwide, which is about 42% of the world’s population.

 - Around 73% of marketers believe social media marketing has been effective for their business.

 - Moreover, 71% of consumers who have had a positive experience with a brand on social media are likely to recommend the brand to their friends and families.

-Here are some impressive ways to generate leads via social media:
+In this section, we will explore some impressive ways to generate leads via social media.

 1) Organize Contests